mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/build-odata-apis.md

 {{< figure src="/attachments/refguide/modeling/integration/build-odata-apis/error-422.png" >}}

-#### 4.2.2 Validation Microflows
+#### 4.2.2 Validation Microflows {#validation-microflows}

-The above illustrates how errors are handled when using entity validation rules, but you can also reuse the generated validation microflows.
+You can also generate and reuse the generated validation microflows.
 The following example shows a validation microflow for the customer entity.

 1. On a save button, right-click and select **Generate validation microflow**: